The DSSRV2 is shipped with the OS imaged to the first data hard drive instead of the internal SSD drive.

 Note: If the drive is detected in Disk Management, this step is not needed.

 Upon system boot, press the DELETE key to access the BIOS.
 Navigate to Advanced > SATA Configuration, verify Serial ATA Port 0 shows a name and the SATA Device Type shows [Solid State Drive].
-The name may not match was is shown in the image, most likely will see name as 69D03942
+The name may not match as shown in the image, most likely will see name as 69D03942

 - Open Disk Management and check if the SSD is detected (an Initialize Disk wizard may popup, you do not actually need to initialize the disk at this point).